 The Oxford Road area has lots of pubs and bars with, as you might expect, a largely student clientele.
 But if you’re visiting for a graduation or open day, you may want to find a watering hole that’s slightly more suitable for everyone in the family.
 Gorilla really fits the bill.
 The drinks’ selection downstairs is awesome but, if you’re partial to a perfectly-mixed G and T, head upstairs to Gorilla’s legendary Gin Parlour.

-No visit to Manchester University is complete with a visit to Christie’s Bistro, set in an iconic building in the Old Quadrangle.
+And no visit to Manchester University is complete with a visit to Christie’s Bistro, set in an iconic building in the Old Quadrangle.
 A sanctuary of calm in the middle of campus, nothing much has changed since it was Christie’s Library – the walls are still lined with rows of books.
 The relaxed lounge area is popular with students, but there’s a more formal dining area that’s great for a special occasion.